devilesk/rl4d2l-plugins/README.md

 * Alerts SI about their ability cooldown after despawning.
   * Use `!settings` to manage personal settings for text and sound alerts.
 * Fixes bug where spitter gets 3600s spit cooldown if spit and despawn while on a ladder.
+* Fixes bug where charger gets 3600s charge cooldown if death charge then despawn.

 ### spawn_secondary.sp
 * Spawn pistol and axe for survivors plugin.